11 Best Hikes In South America

 Valley-Of-The-Volcanoes-In-Ecuador

-While on trek, you can have the opportunity of visiting the Quilotoa crater lake with the emerald green water you’ve seen on so many dreamy travel photos.
+While on the Avenue of the Volcanoes trek, you have the opportunity of hiking to Quilotoa crater lake with the emerald green water you’ve seen on so many dreamy travel photos.
 It lies in the crater of an extinct volcano and is surrounded by jagged cliff edges, adding to its surreal beauty.

 Salkantay-Trek-Peru-Best-Hikes-in-South-America